-- a.
-Client's withdrawal signs and symptoms are sufficiently resolved that the client can be managed at a less intensive level of care; or - b.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characterized by one of the following: a.
+Client's withdrawal signs and symptoms are sufficiently resolved that the client can be managed at a less intensive level of care; or b.
 Signs and symptoms of withdrawal have failed to respond to treatment and have intensified, such that a transfer to ASAM Level IV-D is indicated.

-SUBSTANCE ABUSE ADDICTIONS RECEIVING FACILITY: Adult

-An addiction receiving facility is a community-based facility designated by the Department of Children and Families to receive, screen, and assess individuals found to be substance abuse impaired, in need of emergency treatment for substance abuse impairment, or impaired by substance abuse to such an extent as to meet criteria for involuntary admission in s.
+SUBSTANCE ABUSE ADDICTIONS RECEIVING FACILITY: Adult An addiction receiving facility is a community-based facility designated by the Department of Children and Families to receive, screen, and assess individuals found to be substance abuse impaired, in need of emergency treatment for substance abuse impairment, or impaired by substance abuse to such an extent as to meet criteria for involuntary admission in s.
 397.675, and to provide detoxification and stabilization.
 Addiction receiving facilities are designated as secure facilities to provide an intensive level of care.

-- 1. Evidence of substance abuse/dependence - a.
+ICD-10 DIAGNOSIS F10.10 through F19.99 ADMISSION CRITERIA - 1.
+Evidence of substance abuse/dependence - a.
 Member has been assessed by a trained professional(s) and - b.
 Symtomology meets criteria for ICD-10 substance abuse diagnosis and - 2.
 There is reasonable expectation that the individual will be able to respond to intervention at this level of care and - 3.
-Must meet ASAM Admission criteria for adult addictions receiving facility as outlined below:

-ASAM Requirements Admission to this level of care requires that the client meet the criteria in Dimension 1.
-Dimension 1: Acute Intoxication and/or Withdrawal Potential

-The client's status in this dimension is characterized by one of the following:
+Must meet ASAM Admission criteria for adult addictions receiving facility as outlined below: ASAM Requirements Admission to this level of care requires that the client meet the criteria in Dimension 1.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characterized by one of the following: a.

-- a.
 The client is experiencing signs and symptoms of withdrawal, or there is evidence that withdrawal is evident.
-The patient is assessed as not being at risk for severe withdrawal, and moderate withdrawal syndrome is safely manageable at this level of care; or - b.
+The patient is assessed as not being at risk for severe withdrawal, and moderate withdrawal syndrome is safely manageable at this level of care; or b.
 The client is assessed as not requiring medication but requires this level of service to complete detoxification and enter into continued treatment or self-help recovery because of inadequate home supervision or support structure.

-- 1. The individual is assessed as needing a more/less intensive level of care and: - a.
+EXCLUSION CRITERIA - 1.
+The individual is assessed as needing a more/less intensive level of care and: - a.
 Such a program is available to the individual - b.
 Such a program is accessible to the individual - 2.
 There is no evidence that the individual is abusing substances - 3.
 The individual has medical impairments/conditions that render treatment at this level of care ineffective/unsafe - 4.
-The individual presents with emotional, behavioral or cognitive conditions and complications to a degree that render treatment at this level of care ineffective/unsafe

-Meets ASAM continued stay criteria:
+The individual presents with Psychiatric and Cognitive Conditions to a degree that render treatment at this level of care ineffective/unsafe CONTINUED STAY CRITERIA Meets ASAM continued stay criteria: